fsaltunyuva/library-occupancy-detector/README.md

 - [x] Upgrading to YOLOv10 for better results.
 - [ ] Making the code more generic for multiple chairs.
 - [x] For better performance and workload, detect objects every second instead of every frame.
+- [ ] Detect other possible objects that may be used for holding (backpacks, bottle, umbrella, book, etc.)

 ## Followed Documentations - Tutorials - Repositories